ThemeFuse/Unyson-Documentation/options/create-option-type.rst

              *  1. use them all in main element (if option itself has no input elements)
              *  2. use them in input element (if option has input element that contains option value) *
-             * In this case we will use second option.
+             * In this case you will use second option.
              */

             $wrapper_attr = array(